By Molly Patrick

 - Brown rice or quinoa pasta

 Place the potatoes, cauliflower and water (or stock) in a pan, cover with a lid and cook for 20 minutes over medium heat.

 After 20 minutes, turn off the heat and transfer the potatoes and cauliflower, along with whatever remaining water is in the pan to the blender.
 Add the salt and the drained cashews and blend until creamy and smooth.
 You may have to do this in batches depending on the size of your blender.

 - Consider this sauce your starting point.
 From here you can do whatever the hell you want with it.
 Make scalloped potatoes, mac and cheese with broccoli, put it in enchiladas, pour it over a burrito, use it for a lasagna, whatevs.
 But for all intents and purposes, I’m going the green chili mac and cheese route with you today.

 Cook your pasta (I like brown rice spirals) as per the directions on the box.
 Drain it and run some cold water over it to stop it from cooking.

-I hope you have a happy week.
+I hope that you have a happy week.
 May you have fallen a little more in love with yourself by Saturday.